kishorkurian123/Wkhtmltopdf-PHP-CodeIgniter/README.md

 https://github.com/aur1mas/Wkhtmltopdf/

-I just added very few tweaks to get it fine and running with Code Igniter.
+I just had to tweak it a littlebit to get it up and running with Code Igniter.

 #Installation and Use